 Zika's viral odyssey finally revealed

-TheInstitut de Research en Infectiologie de Montpellier (CNRS/UM) has demonstrated the ability of the Zika virus to adopt the so-called "Trojan horse" strategy to reach the brain of its host.
-These results are published in the highly select journal Nature Communications.
+The Montpellier Research Institute (CNRS/UM) has demonstrated the ability of the Zika virus to adopt a "Trojan horse" strategy to reach its host's brain.
+The findings were published in the highly selective journal Nature Communications.

-In 2015, the major Zika epidemic that hit Brazil highlighted the virus's responsibility in the cerebral underdevelopment of babies born to infected mothers, as well as in the onset of neurological damage - encephalitis-like - in adults.
-Until now, researchers have been unable to understand how the virus migrates into brain tissue.
-To protect itself, the brain has a cellular barrier, reputed to be impenetrable, ensuring hermetic separation between blood and tissue.
-The mystery has now been solved by Raphaël Gaudin's team at theMontpellier Institute of Infectious Diseases Research (CNRS/UM).
-Once again, this work proves that viruses have more than one trick up their sleeve when it comes to achieving their goals.
+In 2015, the major Zika epidemic that struck Brazil highlighted the role of this virus in the underdevelopment of the brains of babies born to infected mothers, as well as in the onset of neurological disorders—such as encephalitis—in adults.
+The migration of the virus into brain tissue remains a mystery to researchers.
+The brain has a cellular barrier, considered impenetrable, that protects it by ensuring a hermetic separation between the blood and the tissues.
+The mystery has now been solved thanks to Raphaël Gaudin's team atthe Montpellier Institute of Research (CNRS/UM).
+This work demonstrates, once again, that viruses definitely have more than one trick up their sleeve to achieve their goals.

-The "Trojan horse" strategy
+The so-called "Trojan horse" strategy

-Zebrafish and mini-brains
+Zebrafish and “mini-brains”

 Zika in brief…